jorgebucaran/hyperapp/README.md

 }
 ```

 A reducer can return a new model or part of a model.
-If it returns part of a model, that part will be merged with the current model.
+If it returns part of a model, it will be merged with the current model.

 A reducer can be triggered inside a [view](#view), [effect](#effects) or [subscription](#subscriptions).

 A reducer has the following signature: `(model, data, params)`.

 * `model` is the current model.
-* `data` os the data sent to the reducer.
+* `data` is the data sent to the reducer.

 When using the [router](#router), reducers receives an additional argument: